Vaccine hesitancy: Vaccine overload

-Vaccine overload, a non-medical term, is the notion that giving many vaccines at once may overwhelm or weaken a child's immature immune system and lead to adverse effects.
-Despite scientific evidence that strongly contradicts this idea, there are still parents of autistic children that believe that vaccine overload causes autism.
-The resulting controversy has caused many parents to delay or avoid immunizing their children.
-Such parental misperceptions are major obstacles towards immunization of children.
+Vaccine overload, a non-medical term, is the notion that administering many vaccines at once may overwhelm a child's immune system.
+The concept of vaccine overload is biologically implausible, as vaccinated and unvaccinated children have the same immune response to non-vaccine-related infections, and autism is not an immune-mediated disease.
+Claims that vaccines could overload the immune system go against current knowledge of the pathogenesis of autism.

-The concept of vaccine overload is flawed on several levels.
-Despite the increase in the number of vaccines over recent decades, improvements in vaccine design have reduced the immunologic load from vaccines; the total number of immunological components in the 14 vaccines administered to US children in 2009 is less than ten percent of what it was in the seven vaccines given in 1980.
-A study published in 2013 found no correlation between autism and the antigen number in the vaccines the children were administered up to the age of two.
-There were 1,008 children in the study, one quarter of whom were diagnosed with autism, and the whole cohort was born between 1994 and 1999, when the routine vaccine schedule could contain more than 3,000 antigens (in a single shot of DTP vaccine).
-The vaccine schedule in 2012 contains several more vaccines, but the number of antigens the child is exposed to by the age of two is 315.
-Vaccines pose a very small immunologic load compared to the pathogens naturally encountered by a child in a typical year; common childhood conditions such as fevers and middle-ear infections pose a much greater challenge to the immune system than vaccines, and studies have shown that vaccinations, even multiple concurrent vaccinations, do not weaken the immune system or compromise overall immunity.
+Despite the increase in the number of vaccines over recent decades, improvements in vaccine design have reduced the immunologic load from vaccines; the total number of immunological components in the 14 vaccines administered to US children in 2009 is less than 10 percent of vaccines given in 1980.
+A study published in 2013 found no correlation between autism and the antigen number in the vaccines administered up to the age of two.
+There were 1,008 children in the study, one quarter of whom were diagnosed with autism, and the cohort was born between 1994 and 1999, when the routine vaccine schedule could contain more than 3,000 antigens (in a single shot of DTP vaccine).
+The vaccine schedule in 2012 contained several more vaccines, but the number of antigens was 315.
+Vaccines pose small immunologic load compared to the pathogens naturally encountered by children.
+Common childhood conditions such as fevers and middle-ear infections pose a much greater challenge to the immune system than vaccines, and studies have shown that vaccinations, even multiple concurrent vaccinations, do not weaken the immune system or compromise overall immunity.
 The lack of evidence supporting the vaccine overload hypothesis, combined with these findings directly contradicting it, has led to the conclusion that currently recommended vaccine programs do not "overload" or weaken the immune system.

-Any experiment based on withholding vaccines from children is considered unethical, and observational studies would likely be confounded by differences in the healthcare-seeking behaviors of under-vaccinated children.
-Thus, no study directly comparing rates of autism in vaccinated and unvaccinated children has been done.
-However, the concept of vaccine overload is biologically implausible, as vaccinated and unvaccinated children have the same immune response to non-vaccine-related infections, and autism is not an immune-mediated disease, so claims that vaccines could cause it by overloading the immune system go against current knowledge of the pathogenesis of autism.
-As such, the idea that vaccines cause autism has been effectively dismissed by the weight of current evidence.